ndolgov/gruid/README.md

 * Avatica - it seems to have a binary, protobuf-based transport but there's not enough documentation.
 The Calcite integration is rather complicated and it will take time to grok.

+##### Realistic usage example

+Please see the druid-forecast module README file for a PoC application using this approach as a client.

 ##### Running locally

 Executing ```DruidGrpcQueryRunnerTest``` is the easiest way to see this extension working with little hassle.